+Real Estate availability & Placement challenges First step towards an efficient PCB layout would be the placement of key components.
+Often, due to mechanical constraints, the PCB form factor would be such that adequate room is not available to place all components in the desired manner.
+Designers will have to place the components judiciously without affecting the product's overall quality/ performance.

+Routing

-• Real Estate availability & Placement challenges First step towards an efficient PCB layout would be the placement of the key components.
-Often, boards are loaded with features resulting in inadequate room to place all components in the desired manner.
-Designers will have to make compromises judiciously without affecting the product's overall quality/ performance. ÷ Routing An Intel processor will often have several high-speed interfaces such as DDR, PCIe, SATA etc Providing adequate clearance, length matching the signals, maintaining the specified characteristic impedance, minimizing stub lengths etc are mandatory to achieve acceptable performance.
-Violations could adversely affect the functionality, emissions and even reliability of the product. Ø Power Sequencing & Power Delivery Intel processors generally would have multiple power rails/ domains.
+A high end Intel processor will invariably have several high-speed interfaces such as DDR, PCle, SATA etc..
+Providing adequate clearance, length matching the signals, maintaining the specified characteristic impedance, minimizing stub lengths etc are mandatory to achieve acceptable performance.
+Violations could adversely affect the functionality, emissions and even reliability of the product.

+Power

+Sequencing

+&

+Power Delivery

+Intel processors generally would have multiple power rails/ domains.
 Each interface/ signal will be linked to one of the power domains.
-Care should be taken by the designer to ensure that no signal is driven when its corresponding power rail is in an OFF state.
+Care should be taken by the designer to ensure that no signal (unless permitted) is driven when its corresponding power rail is in an OFF state.
 Also, the power rails would need a specific power-up and power down sequence.
 Failing to follow these could result in boot issues, higher power consumption or even reliability issues.
+The power planes should also be carefully laid avoiding necks to ensure a proper power delivery.

+Thermal Issues

-Power planes should also be carefully laid avoiding necks to ensure a proper power delivery. \$\$ \$\$\$ Thermal Issues TDP of a processor represents the average power it dissipates under an Intel defined workload.
-When this is exceeded, the proces- sor would start to throttle by reducing its base frequency or safely shutdown to prevent a permanent damage.
+TDP of a processor represents the average power it dissipates under a defined workload.
+When this is exceeded, the processor would start to throttle by reducing its base frequency or safely shutdown to prevent a permanent damage.
 An OEM would like the product to support widest possible temperature range.
 To improve the thermal performance, the designer should design an efficient heat spreader/ cooling solution.
-Also, he should select components with low thermal resistance and provide maximum copper coverage in the power planes. Ì Vast Documentation Intel processors are associated with exhaustive documentation which gets frequently updated.
-Going through each document (Hardware & BIOS) thoroughly is vital for an unambiguous design.
+Also, he should select components with low thermal resistance and provide maximum copper coverage in the power planes.

+Vast Docume-ntation Intel processors are associated with exhaustive documentation which gets frequently updated.
+Going through each document thoroughly is vital for an unambiguous design.